Bariatric Surgery-Weight Loss Surgery

 Types of Surgical Weight Loss Procedures

-- Unsuccessful previous weight loss attempts: Patients must prove they are not able to lose weight through non-surgical methods.
+- Unsuccessful previous weight loss attempts: You must prove you have been unable to lose weight through non-surgical methods.

-- Cause of obesity: The obesity must not be caused by a correctable endocrine (hormonal) problem, such as hypothyroidism.
+- Cause of obesity: Your obesity must not be caused by a correctable endocrine (hormonal) problem, such as hypothyroidism.
 If it is hormonal, there are other, easier approaches to weight loss.

 - Understanding of the procedure: You must have a clear understanding of the surgery and its risks.